Join our e-mail newsletter to keep up to date with our news & training tips!Sign up now !

 Selecting a dog.
 Don't know what type of breed is best for your lifestyle?
 You can consult with your local Bark Busters trainer, refer to our articles on Breed of the Month, or try Perfect Puppy.
 Maybe you are allergic to certain breeds; maybe you need a running buddy; maybe you want to know what health problems to look out for in a breed - these apps are here for you.

 First Aid.
 Just like you'd learn First Aid techniques for yourself or friends, your pets are different.
 It's important to have a first line of defence for illness and injury.
-First Aid for Pets New Zealand is an educational tool that contains many helpful and potentially life-saving articles for quick reference in the event of an emergency or potential health risk for your pet.
+First Aid for Pets Australia is an educational tool that contains many helpful and potentially life-saving articles for quick reference in the event of an emergency or potential health risk for your pet.

 This app also links with many local vet clinics to provide fast access to contact information in the event of an emergency.